-Author, Luis Quiros with John Carlos (left) and Dave Zirin (middle) at an Occupy Wall Street Teach-In in 2011.
+Author, Luis Quiros (right) with John Carlos (left) and Dave Zirin (middle) at an Occupy Wall Street Teach-In in 2011.

 1968 Olympics: Tommie Smith and John Carlos raise their fists in solidarity with Blacks experiencing oppression in the United States and in protest of the poverty rampant in communities of color (both stand barefoot as symbols of poverty).

 Honoring the memory of Reynaldo Cuevas, a Latino bodega employee

 shot by an NYPD officer as he ran out of the bodega where a robbery was taking place in August 2012.